Today we’ll complete the shoulder volume series.

 Movements like that don’t involve as many muscles as squats or deadlifts and therefore recover a lot faster.

-This means you can also increase the volume for rear delts because a) they don’t get involved that much through your actual training programme and b) they recover faster from the taken damage.
+This means you can increase the volume for rear delts because a) they don’t get involved that much through your training program and b) they recover faster from the taken damage.

 How frequent should I train for the optimal rear delt volume?